fxavierx/Password_Vault/README.md

 * If the user chooses option 4, the generatePassword() function will be called.
 This function will prompt the user for the desired password length (minimum 8 characters) and also if special characters are desired or not.
 The strong password will be generated and printed to te user.
 * If the user chooses option 5, the deleteAccount() function will be called to delete an existing account based on it's ID number.
 * If the user chooses option 6 the application will exit.

-## ✨ Features
-* Add accounts to the vault
-* Search for existing accounts in the vault
-* List all accounts in the vault
-* Delete accounts from the vault
-* Generate strong passwords

 ## 🎥 Video Demo:
 https://youtu.be/1txp93oVb9I